ferreirar8/Quantum-Key-Distribution/README.md

-This is the code used for the High-Speed Free-Space Quantum Key Distribution dissertation.
 # Quantum-Key-Distribution

+This is the code used for data analysis and visualization related to Quantum Key Distribution.